Model-independent constraints on $\Omega_m$ and $H(z)$ from the link between geometry and growth: Methodology

 It is important to emphasise that we perform a fully Bayesian inference over the GP, as opposed to what it is known as an empirical Bayesian analysis in which first, the marginal likelihood of the GP hyperparameters is maximized; and then, keeping their values fixed, the conditional posterior over the GP is inferred.
 While for large sets of data the output of the two approaches converges to the same results, when only sparse data is available the fact that the empirical Bayesian analysis does not account for the full posterior volume of the hyperparameters can lead to an under-accounting of uncertainties.

-In order to establish the reliability of the methodology developed in this work for cosmological inference, and the robustness of the fiducial results, we also considered a series of alternative analyses.
+In order to establish the reliability of the methodology developed in this work for cosmological inference, and the robustness of the fiducial results, we also considered a series of alternative analyses (see \citet{Colgain21} for a discussion of different GP implementations).
 In the first test, the hyperparameters of the GP ($\eta$, $l$) were kept fixed.
 We will label results from this analysis as "Fixed HP".
 In the second test, instead of sampling over the $A_0$ parameter, we performed a two-step analysis.
 In the first step, a standard $\Lambda$CDM model was fit to the data.
 Based on this best-fit $\Lambda$CDM model, a expansion history was derived.
 Then, in the second step, the best-fit expansion history was used as the mean of the GP during the analysis while fixing $A_0 = 1$.
 We will label results from this analysis as "Two-Steps".